Devon: Deformable Volume Network for Learning Optical Flow: Deformable Volume Network

 \section{Deformable Volume Network}

-Our proposed model is the deformable volume network (Devon), as illustrated in Figure \ref{devon}.
+Our proposed model is the Deformable Volume Network (Devon), as illustrated in Figure \ref{devon}.
 Devon has multiple stages.
-Each stage is handled by a neural network with an identical Siamese architecture, which is consisted of a shared feature extraction module, a relation module and a decoding module.
+Each stage is a neural network with an identical Siamese architecture, which consists of an encoding module, a relation module and a decoding module.
+Each stage outputs the optical flow field of 1/4 resolution and then the flow from last stage is bilinearly upsampled to obtain the final prediction.
 The optical flow estimated from a previous stage is propagated to the current one through the deformable cost volume and residual connections.
-Devon performs iterative refinement such that each stage refines the optical flow estimated by the previous stage.

-Compared to previous neural network models \cite{fischer2015flownet,ilg2016flownet,ranjan2016optical,sun2017pwc}, Devon has several major differences: (1) All feature maps in Devon have the same resolution.
-No repeated up/down-sampling is used.
-This significantly reduces the number of parameters.
-As mentioned in Section 1, since downsampling with strided convolution reduces resolution, one often has to increase of number of filters so as not to lose information.
-It also eases the implementation since the input images do not need to have size of a multiple of two.
-(2) Each stage computes on the undistorted images.
+Compared to previous neural network models~\cite{fischer2015flownet,ilg2016flownet,ranjan2016optical,sun2017pwc,hui2018liteflownet}, Devon is different in the following major ways: (1) All stages in Devon output optical flow of the same resolution.
+While Devon handles multi-scale motion by the deformable cost volume, it does not use the multi-resolution representation of motion.
+Extensive downsampling leads to the loss of information and deficiency in handling the ``small objects move fast" problem.
+The advantage of estimating motion direct on a single high resolution is also shown in \cite{yang2017s2f}.
+(2) Each stage acts on the undistorted images.
 No warping is used.
+Therefore, the artifacts discussed in \textsection\ref{sec:problem_warping} can be avoided.
 (3) The decoding module only receives inputs from the relation module.
 Therefore, neural networks infer the optical flow solely from the relations between two images, rather than memorize the optical flow pattern of a single image as a short-cut.
 The short-cut issue has appeared when applying neural networks to learn monocular stereo \cite{ummenhofer2016demon}.
-On the contrary, in FlowNetC and PWC-Net the decoding module also receives inputs from their feature extraction module of the first image.
-(4) All stages share the feature extraction module.
-This reduces the number of parameters and computation time further.
+On the contrary, in FlowNetC, PWC-Net and LiteFlowNet, the decoding module also receives inputs from the encoding module of the first image.
+(4) The encoding module is shared in all stages.

 We describe the details of each module structure below.
-All convolution layers are fully convolutional, that is, having stride 1 and zero-padding $\frac{k-1}{2}$ where $k$ is the filter size.
-Besides, all convolution layers, except the last one in the feature extraction module and the last one in the decoding module, are followed by a leaky ReLU function \cite{he2015delving} with leakiness 0.1.
+All convolution layers have zero-padding size one.
+Besides, all convolution layers, except the last one in the encoding module and the last one in the decoding module, are followed by a leaky ReLU function~\cite{he2015delving} with leakiness 0.1.